 - Mauritius' Financial Services Commission (FSC) - Mauritius

-Low-risk firms are considered the most trustworthy.
-Put simply, we would not hesitate to open and fund an account with a low-risk broker (and we have numerous times).
-It is important to note though that low-risk firms are not immune from running into trouble, and our assessment of risk is by no means a guarantee of solvency for the indefinite future.
-Events like the Swiss National Bank abruptly removing its euro ceiling in 2015 are impossible to predict, and such market anomalies can have catastrophic effects on forex brokers.
+It’s important to note here: just because a broker has earned a Highly Trusted rating does not mean that it is immune from running into trouble, and our risk assessment is by no means a guarantee of solvency for the indefinite future.
+Some events (like the Swiss National Bank abruptly removing its euro ceiling in 2015, for example) are impossible to predict, and such market anomalies can have catastrophic effects on forex brokers.

 Have an idea for how we can improve our scoring methodology?
 Email us, we'd love to hear from you.